-Kyoto – once a prosperous capital of Japan, is famous for its traditional cuisine.
+Do you want to know what to eat in Kyoto?
+Kyoto, once a prosperous capital of Japan, is famous for its Kaiseki traditional cuisine.
 Tourists who come to Kyoto all want to try its tofu made from fresh Kyoto water; obanzai which consists of seasonal Kyoto ingredients; and Kaiseki – the most luxurious and tasty course meal signature of Kyoto city.

 Unlike Osaka’s famous street food takoyaki (octopus balls) which can be cooked in any festival stalls, the dishes from Kyoto cannot be enjoyed elsewhere except for certain restaurants inside the city due to its complex cooking method.

 Most of my friends in university have never tried Kaiseki, partly because it is not widely advertised to foreigners, and partly because it is expensive.
 A Kaiseki full 11-dish meal can cost up to 15,000 yen.
 Not a price for students or someone traveling on a budget.